otoolej/ms_rocket/README.md

 ## Examples
-Generate the random kernels and convolve with the input signal
+Generate random kernels and convolve with the input signal

 ```python
 import numpy as np